-1.5 L min-1 through a chamber volume of 4822 cm.
+The applied system (LI-8100-104C, transparent for NEE measurements at low vegetation, LI-COR Biosciences, Lincoln, NE, USA) was an automated flow-through non-steadystate soil chamber, where sample air was constantly circulated between the chamber and an infrared gas analyzer (IRGA) by a rotary pump with $1.5 \,\mathrm{L\,min^{-1}}$ through a chamber volume of 4822 cm^3 .
 The CO2 flux was estimated from the rate of CO2 concentration change inside the chamber during a close time of 90 s.
 The chamber was designed to minimize perturbations to the surrounding environmental conditions.
-E.g. the base plate was perforated to avoid heating of the surface and

-- measurement period.
+For example, the base plate was perforated to avoid heating of the surface and a concentration gradient-induced impedance of soil respiration (LI-COR, 2004).
+The soil collars, which included an area of 318 cm2, were pre-installed 10 cm deep in the soil 2 weeks before the experiment to create a perfect seal and to avoid disturbances of the CO2 efflux by cut and wounded plant roots at the beginning of the measurement period.
 Due to the channeled wind field on the site (see Sect.
 2.1), the chamber could be installed very close to the eddy covariance mast without disturbing the flux footprint.
 The chamber had a lift-and-rotate drive mechanism that rotated the bowl-shaped chamber 180° away from the collar.
-This shape allowed good mixing by means of the circulation of the sample air through the IRGA alone, without - a ventilator (LI-COR, 2004).
-Barometric- and above all turbulence-induced pressure fluctuations above the ground surface influence the efflux from the soil.
+This shape allowed good mixing by means of the circulation of the sample air through the IRGA alone, without a ventilator (LI-COR, 2004).
+Barometric- and - above all - turbulence-induced pressure fluctuations above the ground surface influence the efflux from the soil.
 Thus, modern chambers are equipped with a venting tube that transmits atmospheric pressure changes to the chamber headspace (Rochette and Hutchinson, 2005).
-LI-COR installed a patent-pending pressure vent with tapered cross section at the top of the - chamber, that minimizes pressure pulses at chamber closing and allows the tracking of ambient pressure under calm and windy conditions by eliminating the Venturi effect (Conen and Smith, 1998) occurring at former simple open vent tubes (Xu et al., 2006).
-The exchange through the venting tube is negligible compared to the CO2 diluting effect by water vapor during the measurement which in turn is corrected by the measurement - software (LI-COR, 2004).
-For $R{\rm ECO}$ measurements a dark chamber is used that avoids $\rm CO_2$ uptake by assimilation.
-NEE is measured by a chamber with a transparent dome that enables $\rm CO_2$ uptake by assimilation as well as respiration processes inside.
-The transparent chamber for the NEE comparison was closed for 90 s four times during a half-hour period.
-In the meantime the system was flushed for 135 s, the dark chamber - was measuring for 90 s (data were required for another study and not used in this one) and the system was flushed with ambient air again.
+LI-COR installed a patentpending pressure vent with tapered cross section at the top of the chamber, which minimizes pressure pulses at chamber closing and allows the tracking of ambient pressure under calm and windy conditions by eliminating the Venturi effect (Conen and Smith, 1998) occurring at former simple open vent tubes (Xu et al., 2006).
+The exchange through the venting tube is negligible compared to the CO2 diluting effect by water vapor during the measurement, which in turn is corrected by the measurement software (LI-COR, 2004).
+For R{ECO} measurements a dark chamber is used that avoids CO2 uptake by assimilation.
+NEE is measured by a chamber with a transparent dome that enables CO2 uptake by assimilation as well as respiration processes inside.
+The transparent chamber for the NEE comparison was closed for 90 seconds four times during a half-hour period.
+In the meantime the system was flushed for 135 s, the dark chamber was measuring for 90 s (data were required for another study and not used in this one), and the system was flushed with ambient air again.

 The closing and opening process of the transparent chamber as part of the flushing time lasted 13 s each.